Wer nichts weiß, liebt nichts.

 Zheng's team developed a model that allows them to manipulate and design arbitrary piezoelectric constants, resulting in the material generating electric charge movement in response to incoming forces and vibrations from any direction, via a set of 3-D printable topologies.
 Unlike conventional piezoelectrics where electric charge movements are prescribed by the intrinsic crystals, the new method allows users to prescribe and program voltage responses to be magnified, reversed or suppressed in any direction.

-"We have developed a design method and printing platform to freely design the sensitivity and operational modes of ," Zheng said.
+"We have developed a design method and printing platform to freely design the sensitivity and operational modes of piezoelectric materials," Zheng said.
 "By programming the 3-D active topology, you can achieve pretty much any combination of piezoelectric coefficients within a material, and use them as transducers and sensors that are not only flexible and strong, but also respond to pressure, vibrations and impacts via electric signals that tell the location, magnitude and direction of the impacts within any location of these materials."